 - Graph paper (or laptop with Microsoft Excel or similar)

 - Sticky tape

-When they plot a change in distance against distance graph they should find that it is a straight line.
-Repeating with a different washer as the home galaxy reveals that the gradient of the graph is the same irrespective of which washer they consider to be ‘home’.
-Like real galaxies, the galaxies in the model seem to move away from home, but home is not the centre of the expansion.
-Observers in all galaxies will see the galaxies move away from them with a speed that is proportional to their distance from their galaxy.
+When students plot a change in distance against distance graph they should find that it is a straight line.
+The galaxies move away from them us at a speed that is proportional to their distance from our galaxy.
 This is known as Hubble’s law.

 |The washers do not expand||Galaxies do not expand (they are gravitationally bound)|